osiegmar/FastCSV/docs/src/content/docs/architecture/interpretation.md

 ```
 header_a,header_bCRLF
 value_a_1CRLF
-value_a_2,value_b_2CRLF
+value_a_2,value_b_2,value_c_2CRLF
 ```

 In this example, `value_a_1` likely belongs to `header_a`, and `header_b` does not have a value for the first data record.
 However, this is just an assumption.

-By default, FastCSV handles scenarios with different field counts by ignoring them (see `CsvReaderBuilder.ignoreDifferentFieldCount(boolean)`).
-This is done to accommodate this frequently occurring case.
-To ensure no misinterpretation, you can disable this behavior, causing an exception to be thrown when reading such data.
+Field `value_c_2` does not even have a corresponding header.

+To ensure no misinterpretation, FastCSV does not allow extra or missing fields in a record by default.
+This means that the above example would result in a `CsvParseException` when reading it with FastCSV.

+However, this behavior can be changed by setting `CsvReaderBuilder.allowExtraFields(boolean)` and `CsvReaderBuilder.allowMissingFields(boolean)` to `true`.

 ### Empty lines